To Dream The Dream

 The Characters file lists all of my characters and a description of them.
 My primary characters have a much more in-depth discussion of their personality traits than my secondary and tertiary characters.
 I also list how my characters know/relate to one another and the major changes they go through in the story.

 The Summary file is a synopsis of the story plus all the backstory.
 It lists all major plot points, how the story progresses relative to the timeline of the story, all major character interactions, and the main story turning points.
 It also details the backstory which may or may even show up in the novel, but is information that I need to know to write the story.
-Lastly, anything that I may or may not include in the story is put in italics, a reminder to me that that piece of plot is still being thought out.
+Lastly, anything that I may or may not include in the story is put in

 The Research Notes file details all of the research I’ve done on any part of the story that requires research.
 For this book, this includes historical notes about 1790’s England, title hierarchy and land ownership, a typical voyage across the Atlantic, traveling across the new world, and interactions between white people and Native Americans.